-The Chairman of the Board of Directors has been tasked with spearheading the process of evaluating the board, its members and its committees; however, in order to guarantee the objectivity and confidentiality of the individual responses provided by the various directors, the process has been carried out by an external consultant.
-This process has evaluated specific aspects on the following areas:
+The Chairman of the Board of Directors was tasked with spearheading the process of evaluating the board, its members and its committees; however, in order to guarantee the objectivity and confidentiality of the individual responses provided by the various directors, an external consultant was engaged to execute the process.
+The specific areas assessed included:

-- The quality and efficiency of the work performed by the Board of Directors of Lar España. - Diversity in the backgrounds and skills represented on the Board of Directors of Lar España. - The performance of the Chairman of the Board of Directors of Lar España. - The performance and contribution of each director, paying special attention to the persons responsible for the Board's various committees. - The operations and composition of the Board committees.
+- The quality and efficiency of the work performed by the Board of Directors of Lar España. - Diversity in the backgrounds and skills represented on the Board of Directors of Lar España. - The performance of the Chairman of the Board of Directors of Lar España. - The performance and contribution of individual directors, with particular attention to the chairmen of various Board committees. - The operations and composition of the Board committees.

-The detail of the process carried out is outlined below:
+The process undertaken is detailed below:

-Phase 1: Evaluation questionnaires
+Phase 1: Submission of questionnaires

-- The external consultant has sent the evaluation questionnaires approved by the Board, to both directors and the board secretary, as it corresponds in each case. - The directors and the board secretary have had 15 calendar days to fill the questionnaires in (starting from the day on which they were sent). - The external consultant took charge of resolving any questions the directors and/or secretary of the board had in the course of filling out their questionnaires.
+- The external consultant sent the corresponding Board-approved evaluation questionnaires to the directors and secretary of the Board. - The directors and the secretary then had 15 calendar days to to fill it out (starting from the day on which it is sent). - The external consultant resolved any questions raised by the directors and/or secretary in the course of filling out their questionnaires.